The Generalized Second Law implies a Quantum Singularity Theorem: Applications

 \subsection{Warp Drives and Negative Mass Objects}

-The GSL can also be used to rule out warp drive spacetimes.
+The fine-grained GSL can also be used to rule out certain kinds of warp drive spacetimes.
 We will consider spacetimes $M$ which are asymptotically flat and globally hyperbolic, but which have in their interior some gravitational fields which are capable of bending the lightcones so as to enable superluminal travel.
+See Ref. \cite{warps} for discussions of such spacetimes.

 Since the positions of the lightcones depends on the choice of coordinates, it is necessary to provide a diffeomorphism-invariant definition of superluminal travel.
+Coming up with a sensible definition is tricky, since diffeomorphisms can move around the start and finish points.
+In order to deal with this, this section will only consider the case of \textit{asymptotic} warp drives, which speed up the propagation of light rays relative to the asymptotic structure of the spacetime.

-Our resolution of this issue is inspired by Ref. \cite{olum}, which defined a lightray as being superluminal if it travels between a certain pair of 2-surfaces faster than any nearby lightray.
-Instead of looking at travel between two 2-surfaces separated by a finite distance, we will consider a lightray $g$ travelling from the past conformal boundary $\mathcal{I}^-$ to the future conformal boundary $\mathcal{I}^+$.
+The approach here is inspired by Ref. \cite{olum}, which defined a lightray as being superluminal if it travels between a certain pair of 2-surfaces faster than any nearby lightray.
+However, instead of looking at travel between two 2-surfaces separated by a finite distance, I will consider a lightray $g$ travelling from the past conformal boundary $\mathcal{I}^-$ to the future conformal boundary $\mathcal{I}^+$.

+Intuitively, a spacetime is a warp drive if there exists a compact region $D \in M$ such that light-speed signals which pass through $D$ are advanced by a finite time relative to signals which ''go around'' in $M - D$.
+(See Fig. \ref{warp1}.)

+More precisely, let us define a ``warp drive'' as a compact spacetime region $D \in M$, with the property that there exist points $L^- \in \mathcal{I}^-$ and $L^+ \in \mathcal{I}^+$ such that (see Fig. \ref{warp2}): \begin{enumerate} \item $L^-$ and $L^+$ are achronal (i.e. they are not connected by any timelike curve), \item There exists a null curve $g$ travelling from $L^-$ to $L^+$ passing through the region $D$, but \item In the partial spacetime $M - D$, any null curves travelling from $L^-$ to $\mathcal{I}^+$ are delayed by a finite time.
+In other words, for any other point $p \in \mathcal{I}^+$, if $p$ is null separated from $L^+$, and if $p$ is sufficiently close to $L^+$, then it is not possible to send a signal from $L^+$ to $p$. \end{enumerate} To summarize this definition, $L^+$ and $L^-$ are lightlike separated in $M$, but spacelike separated on $M - D$.
+This indicates that null curves which travel through $D$ are advanced by a finite time compared to those which go around $D$.

+A few comments on this definition: First, conditions 1 and 2 implicitly require $g$ to be an achronal null curve, which in turn implies that it is a ``fastest possible'' geodesic connecting $\mathcal{I}^-$ and $\mathcal{I}^+$.
+The existence of a curve with maximum possible speed follows from global hyperbolicity for any warp drive spacetime, since the space of causal curves between any two compact subsets of a globally hyperbolic spacetime is itself compact \cite{SW96}.

+The points $L^-$ and $L^+$ must be in diametrically opposite spatial directions, since all other points in $\mathcal{I}^+$ are chronal to any $L^-$.
+This is why condition 3 above restricts attention to points in $\mathcal{I}^+$ which are null separated to $L^+$.